AV Preeminent Rated and selected to Super Lawyers for 3 straight years, 2014, 2015 and 2016.

 Practice areas & skills: Probate, Elder Law, Estate Planning, Trusts, Wills & Living Wills

-Practice areas & skills: Probate, Family, Commercial, Divorce & Separation
+Practice areas & skills: Probate, Wills & Living Wills, Elder Law, Divorce & Separation, Family

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.